jhackshaw/tspvis/src/content/heurisitc-construction/nearestNeighbor.md

 ---
 type: heuristic-construction
 order: 1
-solverKey: shortestPath
+solverKey: nearestNeighbor
-friendlyName: Shortest Path
+friendlyName: Nearest Neighbor
 defaults:
   evaluatingDetailLevel: 1
   maxEvaluatingDetailLevel: 1
 ---

-# Shortest Path
+# Nearest Neighbor

 This is a heuristic, greedy algorithm also known as nearest neighbor.
 It continually chooses the best looking option from the current state.